Cbot-XRPL/Xrpl-hashlips/README.md

 # Xahau Read Me
-This is a variant of the Hashlips art engine for Xahau hooks.
+This is a variant of the Hashlips Art Engine thats been supercharged to pin files to ipfs via Pinita and invoke URI into Xahau hooks.
 This is a work in progress atm!!
 This runs off a older verison dependencys you may need to dowgrade node or python.

 ## Tools